HodofHod/SE-Modifications/README.md

 ##Mi Yodeya Referencer

-This script adds a quick syntax for linking to online Tanach and Talmud Bavli resources.
+This script adds a quick syntax for linking to online Tanach, Talmud Bavli, and Mishna Torah resources.
 By default the Tanach links to Chabad.org, but you can change it to Mechon Mamre with an optional flag (see below).
 Type a reference in a question, answer, or comment, and it'll replace it with a link to the source.
 To trigger the replacement, click anywhere outside of the textbox.
 This includes the submit key.
-Gemara links go to hebrewbooks.org
+Gemara links go to hebrewbooks.org, Mishna Torah in Hebrew goes to Mechon Mamre, and English goes to Chabad.org

 ###Tanach Syntax rules: